 - 2015: Public Lecture: Catholic Teacher Education: Preparing for Mission.”
 (St Mary's University College, Belfast)

 1991 Post Graduate Certificate in Education - PGCE

 2007 Post Graduate Certificate in Education - PGCE (Academic Practice)

 Academic and Professional Body Membership

 - General Teaching Council of Scotland (since 1993)

-- Council Member, Scottish Catholic Historical Association (since February 2019)
+- Council Member, Scottish Catholic Historical Association (appointed in 2019)

 Fellow of the Higher Education Academy (since 2008)

 Citywise (Trustee) (appointed in 2014)

 - Foundation Director of the Mater Christi Multi-Academy Trust in Cumbria (appointed in 2021)